google-marketing-solutions/feedgen/README.md

 |ASICS Women's Performance Running Capri Tight|Brand, Gender, Product Type| Brand, Gender, Product Type, **Fit**| ASICS, Women's Performance, Running Capri, Tight|

 Notice here how the **Fit** attribute was extracted out of *Product Type*.
-FeedGen would now to attempt to do the same for all other products in the feed, so for example it will extract the value `Relaxed` as *Fit* from the title `Agave Men's Jeans Waterman Relaxed`.
+FeedGen would now attempt to do the same for all other products in the feed, so for example it will extract the value `Relaxed` as *Fit* from the title `Agave Men's Jeans Waterman Relaxed`.
 If you do not want those attributes to be created, make sure you only use attributes that exist in the input feed for your few-shot prompting examples.
-Furthermore, those completely new feed attributes will be prefixed with **feedgen-** in the **Output Feed** (e.g. feedgen-Fit) and will be sorted to the end of the output sheet to make it easier for you to locate and delete.
+Furthermore, those completely new feed attributes will be prefixed with **feedgen-** in the **Output Feed** (e.g. feedgen-Fit) and will be sorted to the end of the output sheet to make it easier for you to locate and delete should you not want to use them.

 ### Best Practices